Community Building Camps

 Our Community Building Camps give you a chance to learn by collaborating on a real building project.
 Your participation assists the charity, community group or school accomplish the building of their dreams.
 The event is something between work experience, volunteering and crowd funding, but not a course.
 The main currency is your physical work and every participant pays £40 per week which is used to cover the costs of Katherine cooking our evening meals.
 This is payable in advance via the course bookings page and is used as a deposit to book your place.
 There will be the opportunity to stay on for longer if you’d like but we ask a minimum commitment of two weeks and will give preference to those that can commit to three.
 Also please note that because of the nature of this event you must be physically fit, strong and competent with tools.
 We’ll all be camping together on-site for the duration.

-The third project for 2017 is at Farms For City Children again (Gloucestershire).
-We are building a bridge from cleft sweat chestnut and oak.
-This will be a twisted funky sculptural bridge.
-During these 2 weeks you’ll master cleaving timber.
-We’ll also have some smaller A frame structures to build, and may make some cordwood walls on the last roundhouse we built there.
-We are now taking expressions of interest for this camp.
-The dates are 28th August – 8th Sept.
+The last (fourth) Camp was at Farms For City Children.
+We built a bridge from cleft sweat chestnut and oak.
+This is a wonderfully twisted funky sculptural bridge.
+We’ll also also built an A frame structure to house a cob oven and some cordwood walls on the last roundhouse we built there.
+We are now taking expressions of interest for the next camp for 2018.
+New dates for soon.

 If you would like to be involved please email me including any relevant experience or skills.